AmaliaRVM/bootstrap-resto-website/README.md

 The developement of this exercice took place during the seventh week of BeCode training.

 ## Work in progress
-This is a work in progress website, there still some issues to be solved and fetures to be done.
+This is a work in progress website, so at the time this exercices was submit there still some issues to be solved and features to be completed.